 Author contributions.
-R.A.V.R conceived the research and designed the study.
-Y.Y and Z.S. carried out the experiments.
-Y.Y and R.A.V.R. drafted the manuscript.
-R.A.V.R. edited the manuscript with input from all authors.
-A.B. derived the data on fungal relative abundance and diversity and edited the manuscript.
+RAVR conceived the research and designed the study.
+YY and ZS carried out the experiments.
+YY and RAVR drafted the manuscript.
+RAVR edited the manuscript with input from all authors.
+AB derived the data on fungal relative abundance and diversity and edited the manuscript.
 All authors discussed and interpreted the results and produced the final manuscript.

-310 Competing interests.
-The authors have no competing interests to declare.
+Competing interests.
+The contact author has declared that neither they nor their co-authors have any competing interests.